 Thumbnails ↓ click to enlarge

-This series is titled ‘A Brighter Summer Day’ after a movie of the same name by Edward Yang.
-The movie itself is named after an Elvis Presley song that wistfully asks ‘Does your memory stray to a brighter summer day?’
-The song re-appears throughout the movie, serving to re-create the atmosphere of Taipei in the early 1960s, the place and time of Yang’s youth.
-In my series, I similarly look backwards in time to my own youth, to my summer job working as a New Jersey Shore lifeguard.
-The wholehearted youthful bonding and shared love of the outdoors make it an unforgettable and transformative experience for young people.
-I have beautiful memories of that time: long winding conversations with standmates that drifted lazily through humid afternoons; swimming over the ocean floor, transfixed by the ever-changing patterns of filtered sunlight over sand ripples; feeling my suntanned face cooled by soft ocean breezes.
+I was a Jersey Shore lifeguard in my late teens and early twenties.
+I loved guarding, and I was bitterly disappointed by it in the way only a young person could be disappointed by something she loved.
+In many ways, it was a very beautiful experience.
+The wholehearted youthful bonding and shared love of the outdoors made it an unforgettable and transformative experience.
+I have fond memories of long winding conversations with standmates that drifted lazily through humid afternoons; swimming over schools of skates during morning swims; and feeling my suntanned face cooled by soft ocean breezes.
 Yet just as real were the growing pains I faced as a shy and self-conscious young woman in my late teens and early twenties, when every small triumph and petty humiliation - from a lost race down to a two-pound weight gain - held outsized importance.
-As for many former guards, lifeguarding remains a vivid and defining experience of my youth even decades later, when an ocean swim is just a distant memory - perhaps, in a way, a brighter summer day.
+Lifeguarding remains a vivid and defining experience of my youth even decades later, when an ocean swim is just a distant memory - perhaps, in a way, a brighter summer day.

 The tournaments are taken very seriously, in spite of (or perhaps because of) the fact that the only real prestige is local bragging rights.
 In particular, prowess in rowing sets a guard on a higher plane than the ordinary rank and file.
 But sometimes, the boats lose control and crash into each other, and other times they flip in shallow water.
 It is an activity fraught with real danger.
 In 2021, a 16-year-old boy was killed during a rowing workout.
 A local newspaper and several social media posts questioned the boats’ continued presence on the beaches, yet nothing changed.
 Just as in decades prior, boats have persisted as a mainstay of tournaments (the storied Gowdy races took place as usual on the day of the boy’s death).
 I suppose danger only adds to the mystique.